 Previously, one could attach files to test cases.
 In Helios, you can also attach files to individual steps of the test case.
 The editor for editing steps has a new configurable column available for which you can attach any files relevant to the specific step.

 The files are presented to the tester when the test case is in testing.
-The files are also included to reports and to e-mail messages sent for the test cases if preferred.
+The files are also included in reports and to e-mail messages sent for the test cases if preferred.

 Expand attached images to listing reports